 I have an autobiographical relation to the poet-scholar category.
 I wanted to be a poet.
 I went and got a PhD in English with the idea that even the TA line would be a sort of day job, and at the time they felt not quite related.
 My first job was as a scholar.
 My second, and current, job is as a creative writer.
 There is nothing unique about this story, so I will present it as an anecdotal example.
 I will in these notes just quickly attempt to enumerate the terrain which I think might explain how we have found ourselves at a panel on the poet-scholar at the MLA in 2012.
-I will draw no conclusions from it.

 Fidelity to the shapeliness of poetry, in an academy of prose, because knowledge is inseparable, we insist, from the texture and pace of its approach.
 Knowledge is not front-loaded, though the presiding timeline of production demands it be so.
 It’s a dawning: ambient, but nonabsorptive, with myriad ports of exit and entry.